You're Next: Plot

 Erin is attacked by Fox and jumps through a window to escape, injuring her leg.
 She hides in the woods, but is chased back to the house by Lamb.
 She sneaks into the house and hides behind a curtain.
 Lamb, climbing through the window, is injured by one of the nail traps.
 Erin overhears an argument between Felix, Zee, Fox, and Lamb, revealing that Lamb and Tiger were brothers.
 Her phone receives an alert stating that one of the emergency texts she was attempting to send to 911 has gone through.
 She ambushes Lamb before fatally stabbing him.

 Realizing she cannot outrun Fox with a wounded leg, she sets a trap at the front door with Lamb’s axe, positioning it above the door to fall and kill anyone who opens it.
 Fox re-enters the house through the window, but is lured into the basement and killed with a log.
-Zee and Felix attempt to kill Erin themselves, but she kills Felix by shredding his head with a blender before stabbing Zee in the top of the head with a knife.
+Zee and Felix attempt to kill Erin themselves, but she kills Felix by pulverizing his head with a blender before impaling Zee in the top of the head with a knife.
 When Felix's cell phone rings, Erin answers the call without speaking.
 Believing he is speaking to Felix, Crispian reveals his involvement in the scheme.
 Erin confronts him when he returns.
 Crispian explains that she was never meant to be targeted and attempts to bribe her into staying quiet.
 Disgusted that he would sacrifice his family for money, she kills him by stabbing him in the side of the neck and eye.

 A police officer arrives and shoots Erin in the shoulder, having seen her kill Crispian.
 He enters the house, despite Erin's attempts to dissuade him and falls victim to the axe trap.